Hello! My name is

 I can’t wait to meet you and start our new adventure together!
 There’s so much I have yet to see and learn!
 I’ll be the handsome boy in the bowtie!

 Medical Note: Drifter requires a hypoallergenic diet, budesonide daily, monthly b12 injections, and a daily probiotic.
+The estimated cost of this is $300/month.
 Routine blood testing every 6 months is recommended.